 Total expenditures of approximately \$2.0 million relating to this agreement were incurred in 2013 with exploration work completed in December 2013 and minimal costs were incurred in early 2014.
-This increased UEX's ownership interest in the WAJV by approximately 0.1% to 49.1%.
+This increased UEX's ownership interest each of the WAJV projects by approximately 0.1% to 49.1%.

 Due to uranium market conditions, UEX did not propose supplemental program budgets for the Western Athabasca for 2015, 2016, 2017 or 2018.
-The Company will not incur any further Additional Expenditures on the Western Athabasca Projects and has no intention to abandon these projects.
+The Company will not incur any further Additional Expenditures on the Western Athabasca Projects and will allow the Supplemental Option to lapse on December 30, 2018.
+UEX has no intention to abandon these projects.

-Management's Discussion and Analysis For the six-month periods ended June 30, 2018 and 2017 (Expressed in Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis For the nine-month periods ended September 30, 2018 and 2017 (Expressed in Canadian dollars, unless otherwise noted)